 In the Reflections series, the School of Education asks alumni to look back on their distinguished and fascinating lives and careers.

-What is your fondest memory from your time at the School of Education?
+What is your fondest memory from your time at Syracuse University and the School of Education?

-What is something from your career that makes you most proud?
+What is something from your career that you are most proud about?

 What is the biggest change you have seen in education during your lifetime?